Azure ACS Retirement

 Using the Certificate

-file. - Upload the certificate to the Microsoft Entra application in the Certificates & secrets section.
+- Upload only the public certificate (.cer) to the Microsoft Entra application in the Certificates & secrets section.
+Never upload the .pfx (private key) to Entra.

 Configure the certificate in the framework.